A Properly Considered Estate Plan

 Trustees owe a fiduciary obligation to the beneficiaries of a trust and must protect such interests above all else.
 Disputes can arise when there are questions about whether the Trustee is making adequate and regular distributions from the trust, whether the Trustee is properly managing the trust, whether there has been any improper waste or disposal of trust funds, whether or not the Trustee as any conflict of interest and even whether or not the Trustee is engaging in any type of self-dealing.

-If you are the beneficiary of a trust and feel like your rights are being compromised or put at risk, you can rely on the experienced trust attorneys at American Wills & Estates.
+If you are the beneficiary of a trust and feel like your rights are being compromised or put at risk, contact the trust attorneys at American Wills & Estates.
 We have over 25 years of experience helping clients throughout Western Pennsylvania resolve trust administration and distribution issues.

 Free Consultation